Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

        Tick 'Exclusive' in TrackIR to autoload if you want.
     7. Set NVidia/AMD Capture Last 20mins hotkey to ALT+F11 (as required).
 (Default causes conflict)
     8. Map any other 3rd Party Keys such as Voice Comm Apps (as required).
 (Setup Microphone Behaviour User Prefs)
-    9. Edit ED-BAT Batch File and update path/locations (as required).
+    9. Edit ED-BAT Batch File and update path/locations for any apps you use (as required).
     10.Open TARGET GUI & Run, and then Start ED Launcher OR alternatively run it automatically via the ED-BAT file.
-    11.Play, and remember to select the AD Enhanced Warthog 4.x.x profile in Elite Dangerous Config Menu & Apply.
+    11.PLAY, and remember to select the AD Enhanced Warthog 4.x.x bindings in Elite Dangerous Config Menu, & Apply.
     12.*If you are NOT running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend in ED Controls Config, once loaded.*